hammerheim-game/hammerheim-rules/5-warbands.md

 Profile M WS BS S T W I A Ld

 Runesmith Journeyman 3 4 3 3 4 1 2 1 9
-Weapons/Armour: A Runesmith Journeyman is equipped with a gromril hammer and heavy armour.
+Weapons/Armor: A Runesmith Journeyman is equipped with a gromril hammer and heavy armor.
 Skills: The Runesmith Journeyman may choose from Combat & Strength when he gains a new skill.
 In addition, the Runesmith Journeyman may choose from the Dwarven